jillb/WordPress-Diverse-Speaker-Workshop/README.md

 practise\!
 The more you speak - in front of a mirror, in front of friends, or in front of a room full of people - the more comfortable and the better you will become.
-You can even give your talk to a friend over the Internet via Skype, Zoom, or other teleconference softwares.
+You can even give your talk to a friend over the Internet via Skype, Zoom, or other teleconference software.

 You can also video record yourself.
-Take notes on behaviors you exhibit while speaking, then practice reducing them.
+Take notes on distracting behaviors you exhibit while speaking, then practice reducing them.

 When you practice, time yourself.
 You might be surprised by how long or